AdarshMJ/adarshmj.github.io/index.md

 I'm Adarsh Jamadandi.
 I'm a CNRS Doctoral Researcher at IRISA, Rennes, working on Generative Models for Graphs under the supervision of [Dr. Nicolas Keriven](https://nkeriven.github.io) and co-supervised by
 [Dr. Aline Roumy](https://people.rennes.inria.fr/Aline.Roumy/).

-Before starting my PhD, I worked as a research assistant at the [SprintML Lab](https://sprintml.com/team/) with Franziska Boenisch and Adam Dziedzic.
+Before starting my PhD, I worked as a research assistant at the [SprintML Lab](https://sprintml.com/team/) with Dr. Franziska Boenisch and Dr. Adam Dziedzic.

-I completed my Master's in Computer Science at Saarland University, Germany, where I wrote my thesis at the Relational Machine Learning Lab with [Rebekka Burkholz](https://relationalml.github.io).
+I completed my Master's in Computer Science at Saarland University, Germany, where I wrote my thesis at the Relational Machine Learning Lab with [Dr. Rebekka Burkholz](https://relationalml.github.io).

 I hold a Bachelor's degree in Electronics and Communication Engineering from India.